 Whatever the origins of the power structure, its current economic expression is clear enough.
 Much of the modern British economy doesn’t create new productive capacity, it extracts rents from existing activity.

-This isn’t a fringe position.
+Not a fringe position.
 Thomas Piketty’s central thesis is that when returns on capital exceed the rate of economic growth, wealth concentrates inexorably.
 Mariana Mazzucato’s work distinguishes between value creation and value extraction.
 Brett Christophers, in Rentier Capitalism, applies this specifically to the UK, arguing the economy is now dominated by rent-extracting activities: land ownership, intellectual property, financial intermediation, outsourced public services.

-Here is where the economic data becomes visceral.
+At the food bank, the economic data becomes visceral.

 One in three children in the UK lives in poverty, depending on the measure.
 Children going to bed hungry.
 Parents skipping meals.
 And this isn’t confined to the unemployed, the majority of children in poverty live in households where at least one adult works.
 In-work poverty is one of the defining features of the modern UK economy.
 People working full-time who still can’t cover rent, food, and energy.